Toggle menu

 All service users, including children, foster carers and birth families can utilise the Local Authority's Customer Feedback and Complaints Procedure.

 Information about how to make a complaint is given to every prospective foster carer.
 The Children's Guide, which is given to all children who are looked after by the local authority, includes details of how to make a complaint.
-Read our Children's Statutory Complaints policy.
+Read our Children's Statutory Complaints page.

 Complaints are dealt with in four stages: